 Both ZTNA and VPN are technologies that are used to provide remote access to private networks.
 The difference is how they operate, and they're also suited to different scenarios.

-ZTNA requires both the user and the device to be authenticated.
-Only then it grants access based on specific policies like the user's role, the device's security posture, location, and other context-aware factors.
-It also creates individual secure tunnels for specific applications.
+Zero Trust Network Access requires both the user and the device to be authenticated.
+Only then does it grant access based on specific policies like the user device's role, security state, location, and other context-aware factors.

-All in all, organizations for a more modern and robust security posture should turn to ZTNA.
+All in all, companies searching for modern and robust security services should turn to ZTNA solutions.
 On the other hand, smaller organizations with less complexity and traditional on-premises environments should turn to VPNs.

 ZTNA and SASE

-Secure Access Service Edge is a collection of frameworks unifying many cloud-native cybersecurity solutions into a single concept.
+Secure Access Service Edge is a collection of frameworks unifying many cloud-native cybersecurity solutions into a single concept: security service edge.
 ZTNA is one-fifth of SASE, while the other four components focus on different areas.

 In SASE setups, the ZTNA controller’s function is passed on to points of presence (PoPs) located as close to the dispersed user base.
 Devices connect to PoPs directly and, after being validated, are allowed to request application access.
 ZTNA controller’s function is passed to SASE PoPs, so a separate connector agent isn’t needed.